Knicks guard Josh Hart (3) goes up for a jump...

 Knicks guard Josh Hart (3) goes up for a jump shot while guarded by Atlanta Hawks guard Keaton Wallace (2) during the second half of an NBA basketball game, Wednesday, Nov.
 6, 2024, in Atlanta.
 Credit: AP/Jason Allen

-Brunson was frustrated much of the night and Josh Hart was hit with a technical foul for the second straight game.
-But when it mattered most they found a way.
-Karl-Anthony Towns drained a three-point field goal for a five-point lead and then swatted a Trae Young layup, soaring to block it with 2:46 to play.
+Jalen Brunson was frustrated much of the night and Hart was hit with a technical foul for the second straight game.
+It seemed like in the end they would find a way, up five after Karl-Anthony Towns drained a three-point field goal and then swatted a Trae Young layup, soaring to block it with 2:46 to play.
 It was whistled for goaltending, but Knicks coach Tom Thibodeau challenged the call and it was reversed on replay.

 The Knicks still couldn’t shake the Hawks.
-Atlanta's Jalen Johnson drained a corner three and then rookie Zaccharie Risacher, who had a career-high 33 points, scored in the lane to tie the score with 1:31 remaining.
+Jalen Johnson drained a corner three and then rookie Zaccharie Risacher, who had a career-high 33 points, scored in the lane to tie it with 1:31 remaining.

 Brunson went to the line with 1:20 to play and missed the first before giving the Knicks a one-point lead again.
 But Clint Capela drained a pair and the Knicks were trailing by one entering the final minute.